Hamiltonian structures of isomonodromic deformations on moduli spaces of parabolic connections: Abstract

 \section{Abstract}

 In this paper, we treat moduli spaces of parabolic connections.
-We take affine open coverings of the moduli spaces, and we construct a Hamiltonian structure of an algebraic vector field determined by the isomonodromic deformation on each affine open set of the coverings.
+We take an affine open covering of the moduli spaces, and we construct a Hamiltonian structure of an algebraic vector field determined by the isomonodromic deformation for each affine open subset.